Spartan Diet: Does It Live Up To The Hype?

 You might have heard the story about the Spartan leader, King Leonidas and his 300 warriors.
 The Persian king Xerxes was aimed to invade Sparta, and Leonidas chose the best 300 soldiers to combat the enemy army.
 They set up their position in the Thermopylae, a narrow mountain pass.
 Although there were thousands of Persians, only several hundred could fight at a time because of the place of the fight.
 The Spartans fought for a long time killing millions of enemies, until the local peasant betrayed them.

 The premise of the Spartan diet is that the dieters consume only whole and organic foods.
 One of the main points is not to eat until you are full.
-This is also a high-protein nutrition plan.
-That’s why the dieters should eat protein every three-four hours, 1.2 gram per pound of their weight.
+This is also a protein-oriented nutrition plan.
+That’s why the dieters should eat protein every three to four hours, 1.2-2.0 grams per kg of their body weight.
 Another tip is to consume carbs in the morning in order to be all charged up for a workout during the day.
+Aim for 5 to 7 grams of carbohydrates per kilogram of body weight a day for regular training and 7 to 10 g carbohydrates/kg of body weight a day for endurance work.
 It is also essential to eat vegetables with every meal.